frappe/erpnext/erpnext/setup/page/setup_wizard/emails/email-2.md

 Dear {{ fullname }},

-Hey, how's it going?

-If you still need some help, there is a large community out there to help you.
-Some places you can start:
+If you need help in setting up your ERPNext account, here are some resources:

 1. [Ask your questions in the user forum](https://discuss.frappe.io)
 1. [Buy support from the ERPNext Team](https://erpnext.com/pricing)